Skip to main content

 The terms of the arrangement between OpenTTD and Atari SA are not public.
 But, hopefully, as part of this agreement Atari SA has granted OpenTTD indefinite permission to continue development.
 Requiring users to buy the original game on Steam and GOG is a preferable compromise to keep OpenTTD alive.
 It’s important that the terms of this are irrevocable so that Atari SA can’t just rugpull if their TTD bundle proves to be unprofitable.

 However, just because something is legal does not mean it is ethical.
-I see this situation as unethical.
-The rights holders did not develop TTD; they simply bought the rights to a game that was abandoned and forgotten for 25 years.
+Atari SA may be within their rights legally, but I see this situation as unethical.
+They did not develop TTD; they simply bought the rights to a game that was abandoned and forgotten for 25 years.
 OpenTTD is the only reason why TTD is still relevant today.
 Without it, TTD would have died with the release of Windows 2000.
 The rights holders are attempting to benefit from 22 years of unpaid volunteer labour for a game they did not create.

 What should they have done? #